-Have you ever been curious about how to celebrate the Spring Equinox or even wondered what it is exactly?
+Have you ever been curious about how to celebrate the Spring Equinox, also called Ostara in the wheel of the year, or ever wondered what it is exactly?
 We’ve got explanations and two different ways that you can celebrate rituals for the Spring Equinox.

 The coming of Spring is marked by the Equinox – meaning “equal light.”
 The Spring Equinox, or the first day of Spring, occurs when the sun crosses the celestial equator from South to North.
 This special event happens every year on March 19th, 20th, or 21st.
 This year it is happening on March 20th.
 During this time, daylight and night are equal and balanced, right before tipping over to the side of light.
 Flowers are blooming, bees are buzzing, and birds are chirping…it’s officially SPRING!!